Zoo studies

-The Amsterdam Zoo (ARTIS) becomes a site of intervention in this work that considers images in an emancipatory way.
+The Amsterdam Zoo (ARTIS) becomes a site of intervention in this work where visuality is reframed in an emancipatory way through the potency of images.
 It engages drawing, printmaking and cinema as forms to think with as well as experiments around image construction.
 The quest(ion) of modernity is dissected by looking at the tension that comes with the need for progress and the consequences of this acceleration.

 Further notes on this are featured in Matter Mattering Matters: A Scienticity Reader as part of my long form essay Units of Measurement under the sub-title Taxonomy & naming: on looking, erasure and illegibility.

-During the Rijksakademie Open Studios 2025 (May 22-25) I will present some of the drawings below in book form as well as some exquisite corpse lithography prints and limestones.
-This will be in conversation with some prints and books pulled from the state owned collections housed inside the Rijksakademie.
+During the Rijksakademie Open Studios 2025 (May 22-25) I will present some of the drawings below in book form as well as some aquatint etchings, lithography prints and transfers on limestone.
+This will be in conversation with drawings developed at the Amsterdam Zoo (ARTIS) against various still-life and anatomy studies as well as numerous drawings and prints by former students of the academy pulled from the state owned collection housed inside the Rijksakademie.
 The collection reflects on three centuries of educational practice at the Rijksakademie and the development of art and artistry in Amsterdam, the Netherlands and beyond; covering work from the 18th century to the present day.

 There are limited opening hours in this space.
-During this time, I will give a brief introduction about the work for 25mins.
+During this time, I will give a talk about the work.

 Dates: 22, 23 & 24 May 2025